vijayendra-tripathi/AnyDataCache/README.md

  ```
  DataKey can be a URL or things like Social Identity (like facebook graph user id). 'data'
  is a swift 'Data' object.
-Additionaly you cal also pass expirey time to this function.
+Additionaly you can also pass expiry date, auto delete flag to this function.

  To read back saved data, you can use following code -